Immadominion/wheres_dominion/README.md

 # Where's Alex private multiparty game on Aleo
-Hide Alex and challenge a friend to find Alex -- winner gets the pot!
+Hide Dominion and challenge a friend to find Alex -- winner gets the pot!

 Alex's location is hidden onchain from the other party, and the entire game is hidden from everyone on chain so you can bet as much as you want without judgement :)